Data Annotation for ML: Guide to Label AI Training Data

 Integration and compatibility

-Make sure the annotation tool can be easily integrated into your Workflow existing, using AI to improve the quality of annotated data.
+Make sure the annotation tool can be easily integrated into your existing workflow, using AI to improve the quality of annotated data.
 Verify that the tool supports the data formats you use, such as JPEG or PNG for images, and TXT or CSV for text.

 It should also allow you to export annotations in formats compatible with your data analysis tools and Machine Learning applications.
 The availability of APIs and connectors to integrate the tool with other systems and pipelines of data is an important criterion for a smooth integration.